-Similar to other martial arts discipline, karate works on building a healthy mental attitude, believes in rituals of courtesy, has its distinct costume and is graded in complexity (by a system of colors).
-All this, with an overlapping of technique from other fighting styles.
+Similar to other martial arts disciplines, karate works on building a healthy mental attitude, believe in rituals of courtesy, has its distinct costume, and is graded in complexity (by a system of colors).
+All this, with overlapping of technique from other fighting styles.
 So why then, should it not be counted as a martial art?

 Why Is It Inaccurate To Call Karate A Martial Art?